Fujifilm X70 vs Panasonic LX15

 It is notable that the X70 has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X70 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X70 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X70 was succeeded by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X70 and LX15 can be found, respectively, in the Fujifilm X70 Manual (free pdf) or the online Panasonic LX15 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X70 and the Panasonic LX15?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.